FrodeSolheim/fs-uae/docs/amiga-forever.md

 ## Value edition

-**Warning:** The value edition does not contains Kickstart ROMs except for version 1.3.
+The value edition does not contains Kickstart ROMs except for version 1.3.
 That's still sufficient for emulating a lot of the classic Amiga games though!

 ## Final notes